-When the children once again returned to school targeted one-to-one and small group tuition was immediately put in place, focussing on phonics, reading comprehension, writing and maths.
-As a result of this personalised approach, many of our disadvantaged children made accelerated progress and reached age-related expectations by the end of the year.
-Of the 11 pupils, who were entitled to pupil premium in 2020-2021, eight made the expected standard in English (73%) and nine children (82%) made the expected standard in maths.
+Pupil premium children benefit from targeted one-to-one and small group tuition focussing on phonics, reading comprehension, writing and maths.
+As a result of our personalised approach, many of our disadvantaged children make accelerated progress and reached age-related expectations by the end of the year.
+Of the 9 pupils who were entitled to pupil premium in 2021-2022, six made the expected standard in reading and maths.
+There were two pupil premium children in our Year 6 cohort.
+One child attained greater depth in reading, maths, and spelling, punctuation and grammar.
+The second child attained the expected standard in all subjects.

 The Jigsaw programme and other PSHE lessons have helped to support the social and emotional needs of our pupils across the school.
 Children sometimes need one-to-one support with a trusted adult to talk through and address issues.
-Our school prides itself on its strong nurturing approach, and the pupil questionnaire (July 2021) shows that 100% of pupils say they feel safe at school and that there is an adult they can talk to if they are worried.
-100% of children also said that school was important to them and that they have fun at school.
+Our school prides itself on its strong nurturing approach, and the pupil questionnaire (July 2022) shows that 100% of pupils say they feel safe at school.

 Behaviour is excellent at school.
 Staff and children have high expectations.
 In the pupil questionnaire, 100% of children said children are expected to be polite, show respect and have a good attitude.
+100% of children also said they have fun at school.